-Federal Student Aid its financial help for eligible students to pay for educational expenses when the student is enroll in an eligible program.
-There are three categories of federal student aid: grants, workstudy and loans.
+Federal Student Aid is financial help for eligible students to pay for educational expenses when the student is enrolled in an eligible program.
+There are three categories of federal student aid: grants, work-study and loans.
 FNU assist its qualified students in obtaining this type of financial assistance.
 The University participates in six student financial aid programs supported by the United States Department of Education and Florida Department of Education.